KellyOB/Weather/README.md

 # Weather

-Week 8 Exercise for Devslopes Academy
+Week 8 Project for Devslopes Academy

 A weather app that gets the weather forecast for the user's current location.